triiips/learn-crypto/lessons/introductory-course.md

 <img alt="blockscout view" src="https://user-images.githubusercontent.com/83733789/119561500-7dcd8e00-bd62-11eb-97c0-46fe1ccdddf5.png" width=75%>

+---
-## How to send a transaction
+## :email: How to send a transaction

-Every transaction on the block
+Every transaction on the blockchain requires a certain fee to complete.
+In the Ethereum and xDai ecosystem, this fee is referred to as gas.
+Gas is measured in gigawei(or gwei) and is one billionth of an Ether or xDai.

+Click on the transaction hash of the incoming transaction from an xDai faucet, beside the **transfer** label.